 THE ADVENTURES OF DUTCH DARRIN

 Unlike Henry Kaiser, Howard A. “Dutch” Darrin grew up in affluent surroundings; he was born in 1897 to a well-to-do New Jersey family with an interest in the American Switch Company.
-Although Darrin evinced an early interest in automobiles, his initial plans involved a career in electrical engineering, beginning with an internship at Westinghouse before World War I. When the United States entered the war, Darrin set those ambitions aside to become a pilot, joining the Aviation Section of the U.S. Army Signal Corps.
-After the war, he helped to establish Aero Limited, one of the first commercial airlines.
+Although Darrin evinced an early interest in automobiles, his initial plans involved a career in electrical engineering, beginning with an internship at Westinghouse before World War I. When the United States entered the war, Darrin set those ambitions aside to become a pilot, joining the Aviation Section of the U.S. Army Signal Corps and later helping to establish a short-lived commercial air service called Aero Limited.

 Darrin’s entrée into the automotive design field came in a roundabout way.
-In the early twenties, he approached the design firm LeBaron in hopes of selling a pair of Delage chassis he had recently acquired.
-Darrin befriended LeBaron co-founder Thomas Hibbard and shortly afterward accompanied Hibbard on a trip to Paris, ostensibly to establish overseas offices for LeBaron.
-After they arrived, Darrin and Hibbard decided instead to start their own Parisian company, Carrosserie Hibbard et Darrin.
+In the early twenties, he approached the design firm LeBaron Carrossiers in hopes of selling a pair of Delage chassis he had recently acquired.
+Darrin befriended LeBaron co-founder Thomas Hibbard and shortly afterward either accompanied or encountered Hibbard on a business trip to Paris in spring 1923.
+Recognizing that business was booming and labor was cheap in Europe, the two soon decided to start their own Parisian company, Carrosserie Hibbard et Darrin.

-The new firm quickly became a success, establishing a factory in the Paris suburb of Puteaux and securing a commission from Rolls-Royce to offer factory-approved bodies for French customers.
-In 1929, Hibbard and Darrin established their first U.S. showroom, opened in New York only weeks before the Crash.
+The new firm quickly became a success.
+In 1926, they set up their own factory in Puteaux, a Parisian suburb, and secured a commission from Rolls-Royce to offer factory-approved bodies for French customers.
+In October 1929, Hibbard and Darrin established their first U.S. showroom in New York City.

-With the onset of the Depression, business dried up, so in 1931, Darrin and Hibbard went their separate ways.
-Wanting to remain in Paris, Darrin found a new partner in Argentine financier J. Fernandez, owner of Carrosserie Fernandez et Cie.
+The firm’s prospects looked good, but business quickly dried up following the stock market crash on October 29.
+By the end of 1930, Hibbard et Darrin was overextended and close to bankruptcy, so the following January, Darrin and Hibbard decided to shut down their operations and go their separate ways.
+Hibbard went back to the U.S., but Darrin wanted to remain in Paris, so he found a new partner in Argentine financier J. Fernandez, owner of Carrosserie Fernandez et Cie.
 As the economy slowly recovered, their new venture, Darrin et Fernandez, enjoyed several reasonably successful years, offering bodies for high-end European makes like Delage and Hispano-Suiza.

 In 1939, Darrin convinced Packard chairman Alvan Macauley to authorize a factory-catalogued, semi-custom Packard Darrin, which became in numerical terms one of the most successful products Darrin had yet developed.
-In 1940, Packard also offered Darrin $10,000 to develop a rival to Cadillac’s popular Sixty Special, which became the basis for the 1941 Packard Clipper.
+In 1940, Packard also offered Darrin $10,000 to develop a rival to Cadillac’s popular Sixty Special, which became the basis for the 1941 Packard Clipper, although Darrin later alleged that he was never actually paid.

-America’s entry into the war put Darrin temporarily out of business and in 1943 he returned to the Army as a flight instructor.
+America’s entry into the war put Darrin temporarily out of business, so in 1943 he returned to the Army as a flight school field commander.
 By 1945, however, he was back in a new shop on Sunset Boulevard in West Hollywood, doing private commissions.
 Joseph Frazer, then the president of Graham-Paige, hired Darrin to develop a postwar Graham-Paige car and later commissioned him to create a scale model of a Frazer car to support Kaiser-Frazer’s initial public offering.

 After the incorporation of Kaiser-Frazer, Darrin’s design became — with many revisions with which he had no involvement and of which he did not approve — the first 1947 Frazer.
 Hoping to capitalize on the prewar glamour of Darrin’s name, Kaiser-Frazer added “Styled by Darrin” badges to its early cars, although Darrin objected, dissatisfied with the changes the company had made to his design.
 The badges were deleted in 1948.